ACARA Annual Report 2016–1731 October 2017

 Based on the statistical data to date, the marking deviations between automated systems and humans are no different than the statistical deviations between two different human markers.

-For those still not confident about using computers to score NAPLAN Online writing, in 2018 writing will be marked by human markers and the automated marking system for comparison.
+For those still not confident about using computers to score NAPLAN Online writing, when NAPLAN moves online in 2018, NAPLAN writing will be marked by human markers with automated scoring being undertaken in a double marking trial of the automated system.
 This is to provide reassurance that automated marking achieves scores comparable to human markers, but faster.

 Making a difference to the learning outcomes of students is what matters most, and automated scoring should be supported as a valid, effective and progressive tool that will assist that cause.